kjczarne/mkcommit/README.md

 If you wish to point `mkcommit` to a specific configuration file, use `mkcommit -f /path/to/.mkcommit.py`.
 You can combine the `-f` flag with all the other available flags.

+Of course you may use `mkcommit` with [VSCode tasks](https://github.com/kjczarne/mkcommit/wiki/VSCode).

 ### Input validation

 The most basic validation strategy we use is [validation at the time of message generation](https://github.com/kjczarne/mkcommit/wiki/Validators).